Shawn-Nichol/AndroidKotlinGuide/BackgroundTasks/Background Threads.md

 }
 ```

-Inside the execute() method, we create a new Runnable with the block of cod ewe want to execute int eh backgroun thread- in our case, the synchronous network requeset method.
+Inside the execute() method, we create a new Runnable with the block of code we want to execute in the background thread in our case, the synchronous network requeset method.
 Internally, the executor service manges the runable and exsecutes it in ana vailable thread.

 ## Considerations
 Any thread in your app can run in parallel to other threads, including the main thread, so you should ensure that your codei s thread-safe.
 Notice that in our example that we avoid writing to variables shared between threads, passing immutable data instead.
 This is a good practice, becuase each thread works with its own instance of data, and we avoid the complexity of synchronization.